Fuzzy, Velvet, Soft Succulents

-Fuzzy succulents are some of the cutest around.
+I think Fuzzy succulents are some of the cutest around.
 Soft and velvety plants are always a hit.
-Some of my favorite succulents are fuzzy echeveria (especially the echeveria pulv-oliver), fuzzy crassula, fuzzy kalanchoe (I love the panda plant), soft cotyledon, and more.
+Some of my favorite succulents are fuzzy echeveria (especially the echeveria pulv-oliver), fuzzy crassula, fuzzy kalanchoe and more.

 Soft succulents prefer their leaves dry so be extra careful when watering.
 Water on the leaves can harm the foliage by making a magnifying effect when in direct sunlight.
 The little fine hairs that make up the ‘fuzziness’ can be damaged, leaving the plant exposed to direct sunlight where it can be sunburned.
 We never want to sunburn our fuzzy succulents.

-Echeveria ‘Doris Taylor’ is also known as Woolly Rose succulent, is a popular low-growing, clustering succulent.
+The Echeveria ‘Doris Taylor’, also known as Woolly Rose succulent, is a popular low-growing, clustering succulent.
 A hybrid between Echeveria setosa and Echeveria pulvinata ‘Ruby’.
 Its attractive pale green, hairy leaves produce red tips when exposed to bright sun and or stress.

 Buy it: Amazon